Priority | Framework strategies | Score |

 My supervisor treats me with respect.

-Managers promote communication among different work units (for example, about projects, goals, needed resources).
+Managers promote communication among different work units (for example, about projects, goals,

 Supervisors work well with employees of different backgrounds.